Migrants beaten and burned for ransom

 The men's relatives say they disseminated these videos on social media in a bid to raise awareness -- and within a matter of days Libyan special forces had traced where the men were held, according to Libya's UN-backed unity government.

-They raided a location in the Libyan city of Sirte on Wednesday where they arrested four men and freed eight Sudanese abductees, according to a statement from Libya's Special Deterrence Forces, which operate under Libya's Ministry of Interior.
+On Wednesday, they raided a location in the city of Sirte, where they arrested four men and freed eight Sudanese abductees, according to a statement from Libya's Special Deterrence Forces, which operate under Libya's Ministry of Interior.

-The Special Deterrence Forces statement refers to videos circulating on social media of the torture for the extortion of ransom.
+The Special Deterrence Forces statement refers to videos circulating on social media of the torture.
 It describes "the horrific images committed by some criminals deprived of humanity in torturing laborers and burning them with fire, videotaping them to send it to their families in an attempt to pressure and blackmail them with ransom in return for their freedoms."

 The latest images of abuse come after a CNN investigation late last year revealed that migrants were being sold off at slave auctions in Libya, prompting a formal investigation by Libyan authorities and outrage in Europe and Africa.